 With your support, the Coalition has advocated for the Washington Wildlife and Recreation Program since 1989.
-Together, we have raised nearly $1 billion for more than 1,000 of your neighborhood parks, biking and walking trails, nature preserves, local beaches and boat launches, wildlife habitat, working farms, and state parks.
+Together, we have leveraged $1.2 billion in state, local and private dollars for over 1,200 of your neighborhood parks, biking and walking trails, nature preserves, local beaches and boat launches, wildlife habitat, working farms, and state parks.

 In 1989, the Coalition persuaded the Washington State Legislature to establish the Washington Wildlife and Recreation Program (WWRP) to protect habitat and create parks for future generations.